12 Best Apps Like Duolingo for Serious Language Learners in 2026

 For learners who appreciate Duolingo's gamified style but crave more explicit grammar instruction, LingoDeer strikes an ideal balance.
 It offers a structured, classroom-like curriculum that guides users through concepts systematically.
 This approach is especially celebrated for its handling of Asian languages like Korean, Japanese, and Chinese, where its detailed grammar notes and character breakdowns provide clarity that many other apps lack.

 LingoDeer is one of the most compelling apps like Duolingo because it builds a solid foundation from the start.
 Lessons are organized into logical units that cover vocabulary, sentence patterns, and crucial grammar points, all reinforced with listening, reading, and typing exercises.
 Unlike Duolingo’s often-random sentence generation, LingoDeer’s content builds on itself, ensuring you understand the "why" behind sentence structures.
 It also includes dedicated review modes to help you retain what you've learned.
+Offline mode supports study on commutes or flights, and the first unit of each language is free so you can test the teaching style before paying.

 LingoDeer: At a Glance